webplatform/docs/guides/doctypes_and_markup_styles/index.md

    ... etc.</pre>

-The doctype tells the browser type of HTML to expect, and therefore what validators (for example, the [http://validator.w3.org/ W3C HTML validator]) it should validate your document against.
+The doctype tells the browser the type of HTML to expect, and therefore what validators (for example, the [http://validator.w3.org/ W3C HTML validator]) it should validate your document against.

 == Standards versus quirks mode ==

 The doctype also serves to make the browser render the page in "standards mode".
 In standards mode, browsers try to render the page according to the CSS specifications, in effect trusting that the person who created the document knew what they were doing.

 On the other hand, if a browser finds an outdated, incomplete, or missing doctype at the start of the page, it will render the page using "quirks mode", which is more backward-compatible with older practices and browsers.
-Quirks mode assumes that the document has not been created with web standards in mind.
-It means that the web page will still render, but the browser will work a bit harder to do so, and you may get some unexpected display results.
+Quirks mode assumes that the document was not created with web standards in mind.
+In practical terms it means that the web page will still render, but the browser will work a bit harder to do so, and you may get some unexpected display results.
 The differences are mostly about how the CSS is rendered, and only partly about how the actual HTML is treated.
 As a web designer or developer, you will get the most consistent results by making sure that all browsers use standards mode; thus, you should stick to web standards, and use a proper doctype.

 == HTML &amp; XHTML doctypes ==